Medicines and Healthcare products Regulatory Agency privacy notice

 - kept no longer than necessary for the purpose

-- processed securely – we will put in place appropriate technical and organisational measures to safeguard your information
+- processed securely – we will put in place appropriate technical and organisational measures to safeguard your data

 We will also:

-- seek your consent before making your personal information available for commercial use
+- seek your consent before making your personal data available for commercial use

 - make sure we have appropriate consent before offering information services to a child under 13 years of age